4km3/hms/docs/day1/CI/slides/CI.md

 ### Continuous Integration

-- CI is the discipline of integrating software construction within a developer team
+- CI is the discipline of integrating software construction within a development team
 - Traditional code development involves multiple manual steps which might introduce new bugs
 - CI enables:
 	- Safer pipelines